orecus/Marlin/FIRMWARE/README.md

 - **Settings:** TMC2208 UART, Linear Advance, UBL, FSMC Display

 # Setup
-This Setup is based upon the FB post, but shortend so refer to the post for more details.

 1. Start by initializing EEPROM
    * Configuration/Advanced Settings/Initialize EEPROM